How Data Mixing Shapes In-Context Learning: Asymptotic Equivalence for Transformers with MLPs: Conclusion

 This work advances the theoretical and empirical understanding of in-context learning (ICL) in pretrained Transformers with nonlinear MLP heads, especially under high-dimensional asymptotics.
 By leveraging techniques from Gaussian universality and orthogonal polynomials, we establish that such Transformers are effectively equivalent to structured polynomial predictors in terms of ICL error.
 This equivalence not only clarifies the functional role of nonlinear MLPs in Transformers but also enables precise analysis of their learning behavior.
 Our findings reveal that nonlinear MLPs substantially enhance ICL on nonlinear tasks, outperforming their linear counterparts.
 Furthermore, we explored the impact of having a mixture of different data sources during the training, characterizing the properties of a good data source and providing insight about choosing the mixture ratio.
 Namely, we found that good (high-quality) data sources are those having low target noise and structured covariances for input and task.
 We showed that feature learning depends on the data mixture, and specifically, having a structured covariance for the task vectors is needed for feature learning.
 Finally, we illustrated an example showing our findings extend to a real-world scenario involving multilingual sentiment analysis.
 Overall, this work contributes to the theoretical understanding of the impact of data distribution and feature learning on ICL by Transformers.

 \begin{ack} We acknowledge that this work is supported partially by TÜBİTAK under project 124E063 in ARDEB 1001 program.
 We extend our gratitude to TÜBİTAK for its support.
-S.D. is supported by an AI Fellowship provided by KUIS AI Center and a PhD Scholarship (BİDEB 2211) from TÜBİTAK. \end{ack}
+S.D. is supported by an AI Fellowship provided by KUIS AI Center and a PhD Scholarship (BİDEB 2211) from TÜBİTAK.
+Z.D. is also partially supported by the BİDEB 2224-A program from TÜBİTAK. \end{ack}

 {S\arabic{equation}}